ewels/rich-click/docs/documentation/rich_click_cli.md

 - `click.MultiCommand.format_commands`
 - `click.Command.format_epilog`

-Patching the way `rich-click` does messes with method resolution order, since by the time the downstream library subclasses the `click.Command`, it will be a `RichCommand`, and the subclass's method will take precedence over the `RichCommand`'s methods.
+Patching Click internals can mess with method resolution order, since by the time the downstream library subclasses the `click.Command`, it will be a `RichCommand`, and the subclass's method will take precedence over the `RichCommand`'s methods.
 The problem is that **rich-click**'s methods can be incompatible or at least stylistically incongruous with the base Click help text rendering.